viclotana/MadeInGhana/Contributing.md

-## Made in Ghana Contribution Rules
+# Made in Ghana 7 Contribution Rules
-# Contributing to a Project
+## Contributing to a Project
 To add a new project to the collection, please ensure they meet the following requirements arranged in order of importance

-1. The project must be made in Ghana as the name implies or you should be a resident of Ghana.
+1. The project must be made in Ghana, so you should be a Ghanian or have lived in Ghana.

-2. The project must be open source.
+2. The project must be open source on GitHub.

-3. The project must have global use - meaning it's not made just for use by Nigerians and there really is no geographical limitation for anyone that may be interested in using this project.
+3. The project must have global use - meaning it's not made just for use by Ghanians and there really is no geographical limitation for anyone that may be interested in using this project.

-The project should have at least 10 stars.
-This is to serve as a way to determine that people actually have a use for the project and it does what it says it does. [ Stars likely to go up as time goes on 😃 ].
+4. The project should have at least 3 stars.
+This is to serve as a way to determine that people actually have a use for the project and it does what it says it does.

-The project should not be a list of some sort.
+5. The project should not be a listicle  (a list of some sort).

-Ensure to provide a social media url of the creator of the project outside GitHub.
+6. Ensure to provide Twitter and LinkedIn url of the creator of the project outside GitHub.

-Try to add the project to it's appropriate alphabetical location.
+7. Try to add the project to it's appropriate alphabetical location.

+If you have checked all these boxes, [Fork the Repository here] (https://github.com/viclotana/MadeInGhana) and then add your project in [the readme file here] (https://github.com/viclotana/MadeInGhana/blob/master/README.md) and then submit a Pull Request.

-More requirements may be added as time goes on.
+More requirements may be added as time goes on....